Stephanie-Ash/DentistPortal/README.md

 # Dentist Portal

-An application to organise dentists, patients and appontments.
+An application to organise dentists, patients and appointments.